Whatever your financial and personal circumstances, you may want to consider the following before deciding on which of the 2 options is best for you.

 Both homeowners and renters are theoretically eligible for home office deductions, which are calculated by dividing the size of the home office by the size of the home.
 Homeowners can deduct for things like home owners’ insurance, security, general repairs and maintenance, and utilities.
 Renters can deduct for utilities and any other relevant costs which they are required to pay under their lease agreement.
 As with anything tax-related, your accountant is the best person to speak to about deductibles.

-Initial Costs vs. Recurring Cost
+Initial Costs vs. Recurring Costs

 When taking out a mortgage on a new home, the initial cost usually consists of the closing costs and the down payment.
 The recurring costs consist primarily of the monthly mortgage payment, plus additional property taxes, insurance, and maintenance fees.